5th International Conference on Surface Metrologysurfaces cover everything

 Scope of the Conference

-The conference objective is to provide an international forum for the dissemination and exchange of scientific information on surface metrology – submission from all fields involving the measurement and analysis of surface topographies including: archeology, art conservation, anthropology, biology, biomedical engineering, chemistry, civil engineering, food science, forensics, geodetics, geology, material science, mechanical engineering, manufacturing, metrology, nanotechnology, physics, tribology and other.
+The conference objective is to provide an international forum for the dissemination and exchange of scientific information on surface metrology – submission from all fields involving the measurement and analysis of surface topographies including: archeology, art conservation, anthropology, biology, biomedical engineering, chemistry, civil engineering, food science, forensics, geodetics, geology, material science, mechanical engineering, manufacturing, metrology, nanotechnology, physics, tribology and other. essay help

 The ICSM 2016 goal is to integrate of the scientific community with the economic.
 It is also a chance to establish cooperation with Polish as well as international business & industry partners and scientific-research centers.